How Do I Get a UK Health and Care Visa in 2021?

 UK Health and Care Visa Requirements and Guidance 2021

 To be eligible, Health and Care Visa applicants need to secure 50 mandatory points (for sponsorship, job, and English language skills) and 20 tradeable points (for salary and other attributes).
-In some cases (mainly entry clearance applications), applicants must also need to satisfy non-points requirements relating to tuberculosis testing, available funds, and criminal records certificates.
+In some cases (mainly entry clearance applications), applicants must also need to satisfy non-points eligibility requirements relating to tuberculosis testing, available funds, and criminal records certificates.

 - Entry Requirement